How Safe to Travel is the Dominican Republic? [A Dominican Girl's Perspective]

 While in the city and in big towns everything will be busier, louder and more chaotic.
 Especially watch out for traffic, whether you’re walking or driving because apparently, traffic laws are too complicated and nobody bothers to comply with the rules.
 Fact: Traffic in the Dominican Republic is dangerous.
 It's the only thing that you should really look out for when you travel to the D.R.

 Dominican drivers won’t stop, all they think is "GO, GO, GO!".
 They will barely stop for a red light so, if you’re crossing a street by foot, do it anywhere as long as it feels safe.
 If you’re driving, try to follow the rules; keep your doors locked and don’t leave valuables on the seat if your windows are opened.
-Put your seatbelt on, don’t drink and drive!
+Wear your seatbelt and don’t drink and drive!
 Act sensible and drive safely as you should in any big city in the world.

 Bribing the police

-In the past I can remember a few occasions when my family and I got stopped by a police officer —sometimes more than one— who would discretely ask for money.
+In the past, I can remember a few occasions when my family and I got stopped by a police officer —sometimes more than one— who would discretely ask for money.
 My dad is a good talker but when he had some change he would ‘donate’ around 100 to 200 Dominican pesos.
 The only thing to understand here is that the regular policemen in the D.R. earn only around $200 US a month but this doesn’t justify asking for bribes; thankfully though, these days bribing the police isn’t a big problem anymore.

-Occasionally there will be soldiers with big guns in and around the city at night; if they ask you to pull your car to the side —they look really intimidating but don’t freak out— they will only ask you a few questions and have you show your ID and car papers.
+Occasionally there will be military police with big guns in and around the city at night; if they ask you to pull your car to the side —they look really intimidating but don’t freak out— they will only ask you a few questions and have you show your ID and car papers.
 This is a random routine inspection that happens anywhere in the Dominican Republic after 10:00 pm.